tom-howard/com2009/docs/course/assignment1/part5.md

         1. The speed (in m/s) at which the robot should move forwards when the action server is called.
         1. The distance (in meters) at which the robot should stop ahead of any objects or boundary walls that are in front of it.

             To do this you'll need to subscribe to the `/scan` topic.
-Be aware that an object won't necessarily be directly in front of the robot, so you may need to monitor a range of `LaserScan` data points (within the `ranges` array) to make the collision avoidance effective (recall the [LaserScan callback example from Part 3 (TODO)]()).
+Be aware that an object won't necessarily be directly in front of the robot, so you may need to monitor a range of `LaserScan` data points (within the `ranges` array) to make the collision avoidance effective (recall the [LaserScan callback example from Part 3](./part3/lidar_subscriber.md)).

     * Be sure to do some error checking on the goal parameters to ensure that a valid request is made.
 This is done by attaching a `goal_callback` to the Action Server.

         * `fwd_velocity`: Should be a velocity that is moderate, and within [the robot's velocity limits](./part2.md#velocity_limits).
-        * `stopping_distance`: Should be greater than the [minimum detectable limit of the LiDAR Sensor (TODO)](), large enough to safely avoid collisions.
+        * `stopping_distance`: Should be greater than the [minimum detectable limit of the LiDAR Sensor](./part3.md#range_max_min), large enough to safely avoid collisions.

     * Whilst your server performs its task it should provide the following **feedback** to a Client: